varunsrin/ledgerous/README.md

-# Ledger
+# Ledgerous

-Ledger is an accounting helper that calculates the smallest set of payments that will settle open accounts.
+Ledgerous is an accounting helper that calculates the smallest set of payments that will settle open accounts.